elodiegermani/hcp_multi_pipelines/README.md

 # HCP PIPELINES

 This repository contains pipelines used to analyse HCP fMRI data with subject-level analytic pipelines using FSL and SPM and different parameters.
-It also contains scripts to perform group-level analysis: one sample t-test (within group) and two sample t-tests (between groups).
+It also contains scripts to perform group-level analysis with one sample t-test (within group).

 ## Table of contents
    * [How to cite?](#how-to-cite)